Hagop Hagopian (militant): Life

+Harutiun Takushian was born in the late 1940s in Mosul to an Iraqi Armenian family.
+He was one of at least three children of Mugurdich and Siranush Takushian.
+He spoke both Armenian and Arabic.
+He ran away from home at the age of fifteen, and by the age of sixteen he had joined a small Palestinian group called Abtal al-Awda, "Heroes of the Return", which merged with the Arab Nationalist Movement of George Habash and some smaller groups to form the Popular Front for the Liberation of Palestine.
+He was an apprentice to Wadi Haddad, accompanying him almost everywhere.
+By 1974, he began to participate in operations and became known by his acquaintances as Mujahid (holy warrior).
+In 1975, along with writer Kevork Ajemian and others, and with the support from Palestinian groups, he founded in Beirut the ASALA.
+As leader of ASALA, he directed attacks and assassinations of Turkish diplomats and their families in various countries of the world.

 Following the Israeli invasion of Lebanon in 1982, Hagopian fled and supposedly set up new bases in Damascus and Athens.
 He broke with the Palestine Liberation Organization, which had given ASALA training and support, and linked up with the anti-PLO leader Abu Nidal.

 Hagopian was wanted in France for masterminding the Orly Airport attack in July 1983.
 This attack resulted in a split in ASALA, with the splinter group ASALA Revolutionary Movement led by Monte Melkonian condemning "the murderous deviation" of Hagopian.
 Hagopian's more militant faction concentrated in the Middle East and Greece.
 In the aftermath of the split, Hagopian executed two of Melkonian's allies within ASALA in retaliation for the assassination of two of Hagopian's closest aides.

 According to the unidentified U.S. official quoted by The Washington Post, in the late 1980s ASALA had grown more mercenary due to financial difficulties, and "Hagopian became a gun for hire".